anujsinghrawat/event_manager/Readme.md

 Happy coding! 🚀✨

-This documentation is maintained by the Event Manager team.
 For further questions or contributions, please submit an issue or pull request on GitHub.